-This may also be a really difficult time for those supporting the person who has lost a loved one, so we thank you for your part in caring and helping.
-Here are some simple guidelines to think about:
+We know that this may also be a really difficult time for those supporting individuals who have lost a loved one, so we thank you for your part in caring and helping.
+Here are a some simple guidelines for you to consider:

 - Communicate as openly as possible.
 It can be hard to break bad news but people with learning disabilities may be good at picking up when something doesn't feel right. - Avoid unclear language such as 'passed on' or 'asleep'.
-It is better to be honest and talk about 'death', 'dying' and 'dead' and to explain what that means.
-For some, being able to see the body and say goodbye, is very helpful. - Be courageous.
+It is better to be honest and talk about 'death', dying' and dead' and to explain what that means.
+For some, being able to see the body and say goodbye, is helpful. - Be courageous.
 It is natural to want to protect the person from pain.
 Hiding the truth or discouraging a person from being part of a funeral may make it harder for them to understand what has happened. - Allow the person space and time to grieve.
 It will take time to process the enormity and finality of the loss.
 They may respond in denial, shock or disbelief.
-Try not to 'jolly them along'. - The person may respond to death in all sorts of ways this is normal: - Physical responses: such as difficulty sleeping, reduced or increased appetite, headaches, tummy pain, tension, shakiness, nausea and exhaustion.
-Seek support from a doctor if these things persist. - Emotional responses such as tears, anger, regret, guilt, fear etc. These may be expressed though behaviour, withdrawal or outbursts. - They may need a lot of reassurance, have many questions and to talk repeatedly about what has happened. - Be aware of yourself, your own emotions and previous experiences of loss.
+Try not to 'jolly them along'. - The person may respond to death in all sorts of ways this is normal: - Physically: For example: difficulty sleeping, reduced or increased appetite, headaches, tummy pain, tension, shakiness, nausea and exhaustion.
+Seek support from a doctor only if these things persist. - Emotional responses such as tears, anger, regret, guilt, fear etc. These may be expressed though behaviour, withdrawal or outbursts. - They may need a lot of reassurance, have many questions and to talk repeatedly about what has happened. - Be aware of yourself, your own emotions and previous experiences of loss.
 These may affect you as you try to offer support.
 Take time to care for yourself, and try to find your own support.
 You may wish to find a wider circle of people that can also offer support to the person.